 - Last updated:

-OptinMonster, Bloom, and Thrive Leads.
-When it comes to growing your email list, these three commercial plugins are the main players in the WordPress ecosystem.
-Which is the best?
-Well, unfortunately, there really isn’t a simple answer to this particular question.
+OptinMonster, Bloom and Thrive Leads — when it comes to growing your email list, these three commercial plugins are the main players in the WordPress ecosystem.
+But which is the best?
+Well, unfortunately, there really isn’t a simple answer to that question.

-However, if you want to know which the best email optin plugin is for you personally, then read on and by the end of this article you’ll have all the information you need to decide for yourself.
+However, if you want to know which is the best for you, then read on: By the end of this article, you’ll have all of the information you need to decide for yourself.

-In today’s comparison, we’ll be looking at what each of these three plugins has to offer, how easy they are to use, how much they cost, and what you get for your money.
+In today’s comparison, we’ll be looking at what these three plugins have to offer, how easy they are to use, how much they cost and what you get for your money.

 Can I Grow My List with a Free Optin Plugin?